v1cky007/PortfolioWeb/README.md

 ---

-## 📝 Additional Notes
+## 📝 Additional Notes & Acknowledgments

-- Inspired by modern developer portfolio designs
+- Designed with a modern dark UI theme for better readability
+- Project cards inspired by real-world product showcases
-- Built for academic and professional use
+- Built for academic, professional, and recruiter evaluation
 - Deployed using **Vercel**

 ---

-⭐ If you like this project, feel free to star the repository!
+⭐ *If you find this portfolio useful, feel free to star the repository!*